 I know all the dangers, I made all the rules, I did all the monitoring.

-But sometimes we just miss what’s sitting right under our noses.
-And let’s be honest, life is nuts right now.
+But sometimes, we just miss what’s sitting right under our noses.
+And let’s be honest, raising teens is hard.

 And I’ve got to walk the walk, too.